-In this book, the author provides a detailed review and discussion on new density-functional theory (DFT) for electrons, where electron distribution on the energy coordinate, instead of the electron density, plays a fundamental role.
-The book also includes a review of the currently prevailing DFT to make comparisons with the new theory.
-A particular emphasis is placed on the discussion on the advantage of the new theory in solving the toughest problems in the current DFT.
-Explicitly, it is suggested in the book that the new theory has a potential to solve the static correlation errors which arise in the description of chemical bonds through the current DFT.
-Some prototypes of the functionals are presented in the book.
-The theory is also utilized to make a contribution to the development of the kinetic energy functional known as the most difficult issue in DFT.
-The book offers a lot of helpful explanations of the new theory for the researchers and students to understand and utilize the theory for their future developments.
+This book provides a comprehensive overview of the current density-functional theory (DFT) for electrons in atoms and molecules, as well as a detailed review of the new formalism of the DFT.
+In the conventional DFT, the spatial electron distribution plays an essential role in describing the electronic properties of the system under consideration.
+In contrast, the electron distribution on the energy coordinate defined by the external potential applied to the electrons serves as a fundamental variable in the foundation of the new DFT.
+In this book, a particular emphasis is placed on the discussion on the advantage of the new theory in solving the toughest problems in the current DFT.
+Specifically, it is demonstrated that the new theory has a potential to solve the static correlation errors which arise in describing chemical bonds using the current DFT based on the single electronic configurations.
+Some prototypes of the functionals are developed in the book, which realize the static correlations.
+The theory is also utilized to develop the kinetic energy functional known as the most difficult issue in DFT.
+The book offers useful explanations of the new theory for the researchers and students to understand and apply it to future developments.

 Artikelnr. des Verlages: 89237919, 978-981-95-1228-7